AhireNilseh/getting_started_open_source_test/README.md

 Every time you add a commit to the repository, or every time a pull request is opened, the CI system will spawn a fresh new virtual machine, clone the repository, checkout to the commit that was just added and runs many tests.
 It then reports the result.

-There are nowadays many CI providers: Travis CI, CircleCI, Azure pilelines, Github actions...
+There are nowadays many CI providers: Travis CI, CircleCI, Azure pipelines, Github actions...

 ### Step 8 (optional): Add more commits to your pull request